 According to ESRI, the unincorporated SOIs experienced minimal growth between 2020 and 2023, and are expected to have very little growth through 2028.
-The cities with the most populated unincorporated SOIs (San Leandro and Hayward) are projected to lose population in their unincorporated SOIs over the next five years.
+The cities with the most populated unincorporated SOIs (San Leandro and Hayward) are projected to experience a reduction in population in their unincorporated SOIs over the next five years.